kuiperzone/PupNet-Deploy/README.md

 If you are using VirtualBox with your project, note that symbolic links are disabled within shared folders by VirtualBox itself, and this may cause problems with generating AppImages.
 To overcome this, copy your entire project to your home directory in the virtual machine.
 Alternatively, it is possible to enable shared-folder symlinks in VirtualBox.

+### RPM Output to a Subdirectory ###
+The RPM package builder creates subdirectories under the directory that you specify.
+This is normal behaviour and cannot be overridden.

+### Package Naming Convention is not Consistent ###
+You may notice that PupNet outputs differences in package naming styles:

+    PupNet-Deploy.x86_64.AppImage
+    pupnet-deploy_0.0.1-1_amd64.deb

+PupNet follows the naming conventions used with the respective packages.
+This includes different CPU architecture naming conventions.

 ### RPM and Debian Packages Cannot be Removed from Gnome Software Center GUI ###
 If you install your RPM and DEB packages as a local file they will, courtesy of your AppStream metadata, show up Gnome